SuryaLOVESCODING/SuryaLOVESCODING/README.md

-- 👋 Hi, I’m @SuryaLOVESCODING
+- 👋 Hi, I’m @Surya
 - 👀 I’m interested in ...
-Programming and web dev, robotics, mobile applications
 - 🌱 I’m currently learning ...
-MACHINE LEARNING AND REACT NATIVE
 - 💞️ I’m looking to collaborate on ...
 Discord
 - 📫 How to reach me ...
 Discord